archway-network/archway-docs/docs/participate/staking.md

 ![](../assets/staking11.png)

-After a few moments, you ycan see the updates on our account.
+After a few moments, you can see the updates on our account.

 ![](../assets/staking12.png)